Buying Guide · 2026 Edition

 The Bottom Line

 The most absorbent bath towels combine long-staple cotton fibre with ring-spun or zero-twist construction at 600-800 GSM.
 Brand name matters less than these underlying physical characteristics.
+That's also why a 600 GSM long-staple zero-twist towel tops this list: it's the spec the physics points to, not the heaviest number on the label.

 If your towel doesn't absorb water, the cause is usually one of: short-staple cotton, fabric softener buildup, or excessive detergent residue.
 The first is structural (replace the towel).
 The second and third are fixable with the maintenance routine above.